 3. Change all passwords

-You don’t want to keep any of your old passwords because you won’t know which one may have been breached.
+You don’t want to keep your old passwords because you won’t know which one may have been breached.
 Steer clear of passwords that are obvious or easily guessed.
 And don’t use words like your dog’s name; anything personal is much simpler to penetrate.
+Opt to use a random password generator or a password manager to create, store, and manage your complex passwords across accounts and devices.

-Don’t forget to also update your privacy settings and password for other accounts that may have been compromised, such as your Facebook account or bank account.
+Remember to also update your privacy settings and password for other compromised accounts, such as your Facebook or bank account.

-Two-factor authentication provides an extra layer of protection by requiring verification beyond simple login credentials, like a generic username and password combination.
+Two-factor authentication (2FA) provides an extra layer of protection by requiring verification beyond simple login credentials, like a generic username and password combination.
 Most email providers allow you to enable 2FA in your email settings, but you can also get an authenticator app for extra security.
+If the email provider offers multi-factor authentication (MFA), use that additional security layer to protect your account.

 5. Change your account recovery options

 Gmail, Microsoft Outlook, and other popular email services allow you to set an email or phone number to use if you need to recover your account.
-In case the hacker also stole this information, it’s best to change your account recovery options to a new number or email.
+If the hacker also stole this information, changing your account recovery options to a new number or email is best.

-If your email has been hacked, you want to cover all your bases.
-In addition to the steps above, here are a couple of other follow-up tips to know.
+If your email has been hacked, you want to cover all your bases and report the incident.
+In addition to the steps above, here are additional security steps to take.

 If you’ve ever been hacked, then you know how frustrating it is to undo the damage.
 Fortunately, here are some helpful tips to prevent email hacking so that it (hopefully) never happens again.

-• Use antivirus software.
-Antivirus software scans for malware, so it can remove viruses and other malicious programs before they have a chance to corrupt your device and cause damage.
+- Use antivirus software.
+Antivirus software scans for malware and can remove viruses and other malicious programs before they can corrupt your device and cause damage.

 What happens if a hacker gets your email address?